 There may be utility outages (power, water, sewerage etc).

-- Residences within inundation areas along Main Street, Story Street, Groom Street, Aulichs Lane and The Flat should be evacuated
+- Residences within inundation areas along Main Street, Story Street, Groom Street, Aulichs Lane and The Flat should be evacuated.

-Residents of Irish Town Road become isolated
+Residents of Irish Town Road may become isolated.

 - Closed major roads: